 3. Being In a Community

-While we’ve talked about the benefits of separating your personal life from your work life, this next benefit will contradict that just a little bit.
+While we’ve talked about the benefits of separating your personal life from your work life, this next one will contradict that just a little bit.

 If you’re always on the grind, especially if you’re working from home, it can be easy to forget about important things like social interaction.
 You have to actively make an effort to go out, see friends, and just experience the world outside of your computer screen.